Pet-etine/Pet-etine/README.md

 - 👋 Hi, I’m @Pet-etine
 - 👀 I’m interested in ...
 Gaming, 3d-printing, tabletop and AI
 - 🌱 I’m currently learning ...
-C++ and Python
+C++, javascipt and Python
 - 💞️ I’m looking to collaborate on ...
 Games modding projects
 - 📫 How to reach me ...
 By my email
 - 😄 Pronouns: ...
 She/her, they/them